How Employee Assistance Programs (EAPs) Support Managers - Not Just Employees

 Employee:

-I’ve noticed one of my team members has been disengaged lately.
-I’m not sure how to approach it
+I’ve noticed one of my team members seems disengaged lately.
+I’m not sure how to bring it up.

 You:

-Let’s talk about what you’ve observed and I can help you plan a supportive conversation.
+Let’s walk through what you’ve observed and plan a supportive conversation that feels natural and respectful.

 Manager Training and Resources